Installing Gentoo Into a LUKS-Encrypted ZFS Root

 Appendix: Recovery

-Should you ever need to reboot during installation, or later boot from the livecd for recovery, it would go something like this:
+Should you ever need to reboot during installation, or later boot from the live ISO for recovery, it would go something like this:

 Appendix: Links

 I relied on a number of existing sources to figure out how to do this.
 Most of this information came from Gentoo Hardened ZFS rootfs with dm-crypt/luks 0.6.2 which is quite similar to this article.
-I added some more details from the Funtoo wiki's ZFS Install Guide and the Gentoo wiki's ZFS page.
+I added some more details from the Funtoo wiki's ZFS Install Guide and the Gentoo wiki's ZFS and ZFS/rootfs and Unified kernel image page.